Trading strategies

 chevron

 If an option expires out-of-the-money, it won’t be exercised.
-The buyer’s maximum loss is limited to the premium paid for the contract.
+The buyer’s maximum loss is limited to the premium paid for OTC options, or the option price multiplied by the stake for spread bet options.
 If an option expires in the money, it will be automatically exercised.

 Try these next